Menu

 The equity you have tied up in your property can be used to add income to your retirement fund or supplement your salary by releasing money from your home at any time.

 Drawdown options allow you to take an amount under a lender’s minimum (usually £10,000, subject to minimum loan requirements).
-You can take what you need when you need it and leave the surplus amount on reserve to withdraw at a later date.
+You can take what you need when you need it and leave the surplus amount on reserve to withdraw later.

 This can allow you to receive an initial loan of £10,000, release incremental loans under your maximum loan amount, and pay only interest on the money released, thus avoiding the interest on reserve funds.